joshbegley/nyt-latest/previous.md

 `The Trump administration is moving to more strictly enforce a 1996 law that gives the State Department the authority to revoke passports over unpaid child support.`\
 https://www.nytimes.com/2026/05/07/us/politics/passports-revoked-child-support-state-dept.html

-**Canvas Online Learning Platform Disabled After Breach by Hackers**\
+**Canvas Online Learning Platform Disabled for Hours After Breach by Hackers**\
-`A hacking group that claimed responsibility for attacking Canvas’s parent company said it had gained access to data from more than 275 million people across 9,000 schools.`\
+`Most users had regained access to the software late Thursday, hours after a hacking group said it had attacked Canvas’s parent company and gained access to more than 275 million people’s data.`\
 https://www.nytimes.com/2026/05/07/education/canvas-hacked-down-data-breach.html

 **Cornell Is Investigating Confrontation Between President and Students**\